 Prevalence of teen alcohol use.

-Underage drinking is a leading public health problem in the United States with comprehensive stats showing it is the drug of choice for American teens and young adults.
-Rates of underage drinking and substance abuse are noticeably higher in urban areas than suburban and rural areas.
-Possible reasons for this are that urban areas have more stores that sell alcohol; display more alcohol ads; and are often too preoccupied with gang activity to address underage drinking.
+Underage drinking is a leading public health problem in the United States, with comprehensive stats showing it is the drug of choice for American teens and young adults.
+Rates of underage drinking and substance use are noticeably higher in urban areas than in suburban and rural areas.
+Possible reasons for this are that urban areas have more stores that sell alcohol, display more alcohol ads, and are often too preoccupied with gang activity to address and prevent underage drinking.

-While the causes of childhood and teenage alcohol abuse include many social, psychological and behavioral factors, being the child of an alcoholic or having several alcoholic family members is highly correlated with underage drinking.
+While the causes of childhood and teenage alcohol abuse include many social, psychological, and behavioral factors, being the child of an alcoholic or having several alcoholic family members is highly correlated with underage drinking.
 Children of alcoholics are between 4 and 10 times more likely to become alcoholics than peers with no alcoholic relatives.
-Children of alcoholics are also more likely to begin drinking at a young age and to develop alcohol abuse problems more rapidly.
+Children of alcoholics are also more likely to begin drinking at a young age and to develop alcohol abuse problems such as alcohol dependence more rapidly.

-Advertising and peer pressure (the single strongest factor) also impact whether and when underage drinking begins.
-Peers tend to have major sway when it comes to drinking choices, since teens may feel pressured to drink in order to fit in.
+Advertising and peer pressure (the strongest factor) also impact whether and when underage drinking begins.
+Peers tend to have major sway when it comes to drinking choices since teens may feel pressured to drink to fit in.

 Defending your teen against underage drinking.

 Parents of children and teenagers exhibiting the warning signs of underage drinking are urged to intervene immediately when they see risky behavior.

 Many treatment options are available, and swift intervention could prevent long-term problems.
 Talk to your teen about the risks of underage drinking today.
 For more information on alcohol addiction, treatment, prevention, and rehab for teens, please explore our website or contact Caron.